Compassionate touch FTW!

 Broad perspective.
-Yes, cuddling is fun, and oxytocin makes you feel good, but our philosophy encompasses theories that draw from a broad range of social and physical sciences, including human development, neurology, biology and anthropology.
+Yes, cuddling is fun, and oxytocin makes you feel good, but our philosophy encompasses theories that draw from a broad range of social and physical sciences, including human development, neurology, biology, sociology and anthropology.
 While we don’t discuss these during a session, this information and knowledge informs our intentions and creates a deeper, richer experience for the client.

 Secret sauce!
 Just as chefs will add an unexpected flavor that makes for a one-of-a-kind dish, we have a secret ingredient in our sessions.
 It adds something unique to an experience that is already powerful and singular.
 We’ll never tell you what it is, but feel free to guess.

 Tuesday night was a learning experience on so many levels.
 We were invited to come and organize a sanctuary and offer compassionate touch to Amanda Palmer’s fans at her show at the Paramount in Austin.
 While this isn’t how we normally work, it wasn’t too far of a stretch from the Snuggle Salons we offer as part of our educational outreach mission to teach people the importance of platonic touch.
 The Karuna Lounge went really well, and we got to put our hands on a lot of people (and create a safe space for some people who weren’t comfortable being touched).

 Many folks walked by and watched us but didn’t come in, like a homeless person watching people eat in a restaurant.
 Skin hunger is a real thing, and it often feels like slow death.
 It always saddens me that something that is so simple gets mired in fear, confusion and loneliness.